uit-no-old/elixir-excelerate/meta-pipe.md

 The META-pipe user interface is organized into four pages: data submit, data selection, pipeline configuration and exectuion, and result exploration.
 All are integrated as part of a web application.

 The data submit page enables submission of user provided data for analysis.
-The content and look is harmonized with the data submission page of MGP.
+The content and look is harmonized with the data submission page of EMG ().

 The data selection page enables selection of subsets of data to be analyzed. **What can the user do here?**